dustywhite7/Econ4350/SlidesCode/3 - Dashboarding.md

 # Key points

-When using dashboards in Tableau, you should **focus on tying together visuals** that can be manipulated together to increase understanding.
+When using dashboards in Power BI, you should **focus on tying together visuals** that can be manipulated together to increase understanding.

 Be sure to set filters to affect all visuals from the same source to **maximize the power of your dashboard**.